Do you ever think what your life will be like in 1, 5, 10 years?

 But, without a clear vision, you risk staying stuck in limbo land forever, trying all the things and always feeling like your life isn’t going anywhere.

 To go somewhere, you need a map.
 A direction.
 A vision of what your life will look in the next few months or years.

 Once you have that vision, it’s simply a matter of taking action and creating the right habits that can get you there, one day at a time.

 This simple exercise will help you get clear about your vision for the future, so you can start taking the right action to get there.

 How To Create A Clear Vision For Your Life

-Whatever your dream, you want to make sure it is YOUR dream before you start taking action.
+Whatever your vision is, you want to make sure it is YOUR vision before you start taking action.

 You don’t want to work for years towards your goal only to realise once you get there that it doesn’t make you happy.
 So ask yourself these questions before you start visualising:

 - Imagine it’s 80 years from now and you’re on your deathbed.
 What kind of life do you want to have lived, what goals do you want to have accomplished?
 What would you regret not having done?